 If your circuit uses a large value timing capacitor (usually for longer timing periods), the culprit of the behavior described above could be a leaky capacitor.
 What is capacitor leakage?
 When basic electronics are taught using the water (hydraulics) analogy method, a capacitor is usually represented by a pipe with a perfectly sealed flexible rubber diaphragm in the middle that prevents water from passing through.

 To use that analogy to describe capacitor leakage, the diaphragm isn’t perfectly sealed, and a small amount of water (current) does leak through.
 Large electrolytic capacitors are known for having a higher leakage current than most other types.
 This can cause issues for time-sensitive circuits.

 Another way to visualize leakage current is in the diagram to the right.
 Imagine a resistor in parallel with the capacitor allowing a small amount of current to pass.

 I have had a brand new 50-volt, 1 uF electrolytic capacitor by one manufacturer only charge up to 2 volts when 9 volts were applied due to high leakage current.
 All of my other caps by different manufacturers with the same ratings worked fine.
 It took me a while to figure out what was going on.

 Solution: For more critical timing applications tantalum or Mylar and other film type caps usually work best.
 If you have to use electrolytic caps, at least use low tolerance, high-quality ones.
 You can usually find the leakage current specs on the manufacturer’s data sheet.

 These are the most common errors I’ve run into while working with breadboard circuits.
 How about you?
-What problems do you tend to find in your prototype projects?
+What have been your biggest 555 timer circuit mistakes?
 Give everyone a heads up of what to look out for in the comments below!